projectcalico/calico/_includes/content/auto-hostendpoints-migrate.md

 > This may result in unexpected behavior and data.
 {: .alert .alert-danger}

+> **Important**: Only enable auto host endpoints after all Calico components have been upgraded otherwise it may result in an outage.
+{: .alert .alert-danger}

 In order to migrate existing all-interfaces host endpoints to {{site.prodname}}-managed auto host endpoints:

 1. Add any labels on existing all-interfaces host endpoints to their corresponding {{include.orch}} nodes. {{site.prodname}} manages labels on automatic host endpoints by syncing